Earth Sciences Division Staff: Sebastien C. Biraud

 - 1995: M.S.: Physical methods in remote sensing, University of Paris 7, France

-- 2003-present: Research Associate at Lawrence Berkeley National Laboratory, USA with Margaret Torn.
+- 2003-present: Research Scientist, Lawrence Berkeley National Laboratory, USA (Supervisor: Margaret Torn).

 - 2001 - 2003: Postdoctoral fellow at University of California, Berkeley, USA with Inez Fung.